 1. Unplug the power cord from the power supply.
-1. Unscrew and remove the heatsink screws in the sequence shown in the picture below.
+1. Unscrew and remove two diagonal screws on the heatsink (i.e. the #1 and #2 screws as shown below) and then remove the remaining two.
 2. Hold the heatsink and gently wiggle it to loosen it from the CPU.
 (Do not use excessive force when doing this!)
 3. Once the heatsink is loosened, remove it from the CPU.
 4. Clean the surface of the CPU and the heatsink to get rid of the old thermal grease.
 Reapply the proper amount of thermal grease before you re-install the heatsink.